cloudedbats/cloudedbats_wurb_2024/README.md

 The hotspot mode is really useful if you have the 4G/LTE modem attached, or an Ethernet cable.
 In the example above the WiFi ame will be "WiFi-wurb01" and password "chiroptera".

-When using the hotspot the detector will use the IP address 10.42.0.1 and then "<http://wurb01.local:8080>" can be used to access the detectors user interface.
+When using the hotspot the detector will use the IP address 10.42.0.1 and then either "<http://wurb01.local:8080>" or "<http://10.42.0.1:8080>" can be used to access the detectors user interface.

 ### USB ###